 Pathfinders Research

-The Pathfinders Research Team was established in 2021 and is led by Dr Suzanne Glover who has Spinal Muscular Atrophy (Type II).
-The diverse team of researchers includes university academics, students, and individuals both with and without a lived experience of disability who have an interest in muscle weakening conditions.
-You can see images of our current researchers below:
+In 2021, Pathfinders established a group of researchers committed to researching issues that affect people with muscle weakening conditions.
+The team is led by Dr Suzanne Glover, who has Spinal Muscular Atrophy (Type II).
+Our diverse team of researchers includes university academics, students, and individuals both with and without a lived experience of disability who have an interest in muscle weakening conditions.

 How we work

 Pathfinders is committed to making sure that our research is carried out in an inclusive and innovative way, working as, and with, people with muscle-weakening conditions.
 Therefore, we demonstrate this throughout our own research, and aim to educate other organisations on why it is important for disabled people to be part of the whole research process.
-You can read here about a previous project supported by Pathfinders that worked especially effectively in partnership with disabled young people as researchers and research leaders.
+You can read here about a previous project supported by Pathfinders, that worked especially effectively in partnership with disabled young people as researchers and research leaders.

 What we do